 The Role You Play

 You play as Jake Armitage, a courier en route to delivering a valuable piece of data stored inside of his head computer when he is intercepted by a gang of hitmen and shot down, left to die in the middle of the street.
 He is saved from death by a fox spirit named Kitsune and wakes up later in the city morgue.
-He has to piece together the events that led up to his attempted assassination, and he does so by fighting off other hitmen with guns and spells and gathering more information about his enemies by hacking into computers as well as interviewing different people.
+Jake has to piece together the events that led up to his attempted assassination, and he does so by fighting off other hitmen with guns and spells to gather more information about his enemies by hacking into computers as well as interviewing different people.
 He can also recruit others to fight alongside him who specialize in combat, spellcasting, hacking, or any combination of the three.

 The plot revolves heavily around answering the questions of Jake’s assassination attempt.
 A lot of the clues quickly point to the Drake Corporation and its leader, the aptly named Drake.
-Jake has to find out who Drake is, why he ordered the assassination and ultimately getting revenge.
+Jake has to find out who Drake is, why he ordered the assassination and ultimately get revenge.

 The Talking Parts

-For anyone who is unfamiliar with Shadowrun or the cyberpunk genre, this is a great first step.
+For anyone unfamiliar with Shadowrun or the cyberpunk genre, this is a great first step.
 Shadowrun is a well-made, competent RPG that delivers a solid, yet simple story.
-It can get a bit repetitive at times and there is an impulse to want to fight every enemy you come across in order to acquire karma, but it is hardly necessary.
+It can get a bit repetitive at times and there is an impulse to want to fight every enemy you come across to acquire karma, but it is hardly necessary.
 It’s paced well, it matches the theme of the tabletop game well, and it’s satisfying.
-Not only that, there’s a whole Shadowrun universe open to anyone who’s curious.
+Not only that, there’s a whole Shadowrun universe open to anyone curious.